Lothindir/camp-manager-legacy/README.md

 # Camp Manager
 This project aims to create a utility app to manage scout camps, it's made with Vue.js, Electron and TailwindCSS.

+## Warning!
+This project is now on hold, I plan to get back to it and work on it as a thesis project.
+For now the project will be frozen and prepared for its next stage.

 ##### This is currently a WIP.
 Not all the features are going to work perfectly and you have to expect a lot of bugs.
 Don't hesitate to report the issues.

 Build | Coverage | Dependencies